symbolworks/symbolfront/README.md

 In this attempt, we are exploring an experiment where input to a certain class of applications may be reduced to simplistic symbolic commands, contrasting the rich user interfaces built on top of those applications.
 Considering the current context within an application, symbolic command set may be gradually discovered instead of memorizing the entire application instruction set.

-Such reduced user interface (UI) platform is not a replacement to traditional rich UIs because there are still a lot of applications that work better with, for example, keyboard shortcuts and mouse events.
+Such reduced user interface (UI) is not a replacement to traditional rich UIs because there are still a lot of applications that work better with, for example, keyboard shortcuts and mouse events.
 But we may also acknowledge that there exists a considerable range of applications whose usability remains acceptable using a concise set of contextual commands exchanged between user and application.

 ## Backend Relation